sridevi555-tech/sridevi555-tech/README.md

 ## About Me

-I'm Sridevi Peddireddy, a passionate software developer with expertise in Python and full-stack web development.
+I'm Sridevi Peddireddy, a passionate software developer in Python full-stack web development.

 ## Skills